grantjenks/python-runstats/README.rst

 All internal calculations use Python's `float` type.

-Like Statistics, the Regression type supports three methods for modification:
+Like Statistics, the Regression type supports some methods for modification:
 `push`, `clear` and sum::

   >>> regr.clear()